Which petrol should you use?

 Can I use a higher RON fuel than recommended?

-I've accidentally put a lower octane fuel in
+I've accidentally put a lower octane fuel in.
+What should I do?

 Can I use E10 Ethanol?